cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 limited checks at the server are possible to implement, e.g., detecting repeated passwords.

+## AKE Private Key Storage

+The server's AKE private key can be securely stored in a Hardware Security Module (HSM) or similar.
+Upon compromise of the OPRF seed and client envelopes, this would prevent an attacker from using this data to mount a server spoofing attack.

+Supporting implementations need to consider allowing separate AKE and OPRF algorithms in the case the HSM does not support the ciphersuite used for the OPRF.
+Also, they must not require access to the AKE private key bytes, only support for generating shared keys for the AKE is necessary.

 # IANA Considerations

 This document makes no IANA requests.